Charter staffer who flew on Biden's campaign plane tests positive for COVID-19

 "Given these facts, we have been advised by the Vice President’s doctor and the campaign’s medical advisors that there is no need for the Vice President to quarantine," Campaign Manager Jen O'Malley Dillon said.

+The former vice president tweeted after the announcement that his COVID-19 test from Wednesday night came back negative and he was wearing an N-95 mask during the flight.

+"If anything, let this serve as an example of the importance of wearing masks and keeping a safe, social distance," Biden tweeted.

-The campaign said it learned of the positive COVID-19 test Thursday while conducting contract tracing after a crew member on Sen. Kamala Harris' plane tested positive for the coronavirus on Wednesday.
+The campaign said it learned of the positive COVID-19 test Thursday while conducting contract tracing after the crew member on Harris' plane tested positive for the coronavirus Wednesday.

 The campaign said both Harris and her husband, Doug Emhoff, tested negative for the virus Thursday.